1635 / c.1642 Hessel Gerritsz / Willem Blaeu map of the East Indies

 Early Glimpses of Australia

-This map is among the earliest to depict any parts of Australia based on documented discovery.
+This map is among the earliest to depict any part of Australia based on documented discovery.
 G. F. de Wits Land marks the 1628 site where the Dutch vessel Vianen, under Captain Gerrit Frederikszoon de Witt, ran aground.
 De Witt went on to chart the northwest coast of Australia about as far as present-day Port Hedland.
-The map also shows the lands charted in 1605 - 06 on the western coast of Queensland by Willem Janszoon (no relation to the mapmaker).
+The map also shows the lands charted in 1605-06 on the western coast of Queensland by Willem Janszoon (no relation to the mapmaker).
+While the Janszoon information appeared first on the 1630 Jansson map of this region (derived from Gerritsz' 1622 manuscript Mar Del Sur), Gerritsz did not pass the 1628 de Witt information to Jansson, and it did not appear on the 1630 map.

 Proliferation of 'Thieves'